 Were you or a loved one seriously injured on a West Virginia gas pipeline worksite?
 Contact Robinette Legal Group, PLLC, The West Virginia Pipeline Construction Injury Lawyers for a free case evaluation.
 There are never any upfront fees, and you only pay after you achieve the maximum compensation possible for your individual case.
 Call (304) 594-1800

 West Virginia Pipeline Fatality Lawyer

 Natural Gas Pipeline Projects in West Virginia Bear a Certain Degree of Risk of Worker Injury and Death

 The state of West Virginia currently has plans for constructing and laying out several hundred miles of natural gas pipelines.
 While the industry has deemed that pipelines are the safest way to transport oil and natural gas, there is no question that this mode inherently bears a certain degree of risk.

 This labor-intensive pipeline construction industry has a very high accident rate.
-One of the key reasons for this is the exposure of workers to a hazardous environment such as heights, confined narrow spaces, and exposure to health-threatening fumes, dust, and noise.
-According to the CDC and NIOSH, It is essential that workers involved in these projects receive the appropriate training, equipment, and gear necessary to perform the job safely.
+One of the key reasons for this is the exposure of workers to hazardous environments such as heights, confined narrow spaces, and exposure to health-threatening fumes, dust, and noise.
+According to the CDC and OSHA, It is essential that workers involved in these projects receive the appropriate training, equipment, and gear necessary to perform the job safely.